 Which Electricity Plan Should You Choose?

-Honestly, it depends on what you want out of your energy company.
+It depends on what you want out of your energy company.
 Those football tickets?
 Probably not the best plan out there, but if you want those tickets, then by all means, go get ’em!

 But when it comes down to it, you want a plan that suits your lifestyle — and your budget!
 If you’re a planner who doesn’t like surprise bills, then go with a fixed-rate.
 If you’re an avid market watcher, then a variable rate or even a wholesale rate might be the way to go.

-But at the end of the day, it’s your choice.
+Ultimately, it’s your choice.
 That’s the beauty of energy deregulation.